WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 We optimistically assumed that a *delete* operation would always succeed.
 Unfortunately, under the hood, it is a REST API request that can fail in many ways:

 * The website can be down.
-* The update may be invalid.
+* The delete request may be invalid.
 * The page could have been deleted by someone else in the meantime.

 To tell the user when any of these errors happen, we need to extract the error information using the `getLastEntityDeleteError` selector: